pimutils/todoman/docs/source/contributing.rst

-When the app starts, it will read all todos from disk, and initialize from the cache any further display (either ``list``, ``show``, ``edit``, etc) is then done reading from the cache, which only contains the fields we operate with.
+When the app starts, it will read all todos from disk, and initialize from the cache any further display (either ``list``, ``show``, ``edit``, etc) is then done reading from the cache, which only contains the fields with which we operate.
+This stage also assigns the id numbers to each todo.

 When a Todo is edited, the entire cycle is: